 If the Defendant did not fill out the "Acknowledgment of Service" section

-If your spouse was served by mail, be sure to attach the signed return receipt to the Proof of Service when you file it.
+If the Defendant was served by mail, be sure to attach the signed return receipt to the Proof of Service when you file it.

-What If I Don’t Know Where My Spouse Is?
+What If I Don’t Know Where the Other Party Is?

-If the server has tried to serve your spouse several times without success, or if you can't find out your spouse's address after making real efforts, you can ask the judge for permission to complete service another way.
+If the server has tried to serve the other party several times without success, you can ask the judge for permission to serve the party by regular first-class mail or another way.
 To do this, file a Motion and Verification for Alternate Service.

 If the judge allows alternate service, the judge will sign an Order for Alternate Service.
 Then you can follow the judge’s directions for serving the papers.

-If you need to serve your spouse by alternate service, consider hiring a lawyer to help you with your divorce.
-Proper service is absolutely necessary for you to get a divorce.
+If you need to serve the other party by alternate service, consider hiring a lawyer to help you with your case.
 You can use the Guide to Legal Help to get contact information for legal services or a lawyer referral service in your area.

 How Do I Serve the Rest of the Papers I File?

-Only the Summons and the other initial divorce papers must be served by someone other than you.
-After service of the initial papers, you can serve other court papers that you file later in the case on your own, instead of finding someone to serve them for you.
+Only the Summons and the other initial papers must be served by someone other than you.
+After the initial service, you can serve other court papers on the other party or parties.
+You may serve the rest of the papers by: